Welcome to the NTS Trivia website I invite all amateur radio operators to join in!

 - No, I am not worried about holidays or anything like that.
 Sunday through Saturday.

 - I am using UTC, so keep this in mind.
 You should, too, as it is a good NTS practice.
-When you loaded this web page the current date and time was October 29, 2020 07:19 UTC.
+When you loaded this web page the current date and time was December 5, 2023 14:51 UTC.
+Scroll up for an updated UTC date/time next to the weekly question.

 - Radiograms must be originated the week of the question period in order to count for points.
 For example, if the question is posted on January 1, the radiogram must have an origination date from January 1 to January 7.
 Although, if you can send me the right answer on December 30 or something, that is quite impressive!